-Some of the factors that have made the Turkish economy to remain stable include the much anticipated EU Membership.
-Sound financial and structural policies have been put into place as the country joins other European countries in the EU roundtable.
-This has increased efficiency, transparency and adherence to high standards of practise.
-And as these reforms are put into place, the economy continues to be stable and with a steady growth.
+Some of the factors that have allowed the Turkish economy to remain stable include sound financial and structural policies that have been put into place as the country joins other European countries in the EU roundtable.
+This has increased efficiency, transparency and adherence to high standards of practice.
 Strong monetary policies by the Turkish central bank have also played a major role in stabilising inflation and also putting in place macro economic balances.

-Turkish Government has also embraced strict fiscal discipline bringing down budget deficit from a high 17% in 2001 to 1.3% beating 23 EU countries in 2011.
+The Turkish Government has also embraced strict fiscal discipline bringing down budget deficit from a high 17% in 2001 to 1.8% in 2019.
 Foreign trade has also been a key instrument for the Turkish Government to grow the economy.
 Restrictions on imports have been uplifted while foreign exchange transactions were liberalised.
-This has tremendously increased Turkish exports to USD157 billion in 2013 from USD 36 billion in 2002.
+This has tremendously increased Turkish exports to USD$168 billion in 2018, a huge leap from the from USD$36 billion in 2002.

 OECD 2012 - 2017 Economic growth forecast

 Tourism has also been a big source for foreign earnings.
 Turkey boasts of a high number of tourists and has been attracting one of the highest tourists in the world.
 Natural beauties, reserved and unique historical attractions and a warm hospitality industry have all increased the appetite for tourism.
-In 2015, 30 million tourists visited the country realising foreign income in excess of USD 31 billion.
+In 2018, 46 million tourists visited the country realising foreign income in excess of USD$30 billion.